kurdin/flatasync/README.md

 `npm i flatasync --save`

+### Before
-Before: You must use try/catch in Javascript's `await` calls to handle errors from promise.
+You must use try/catch in Javascript's `await` calls to handle errors from promise.

 ```js
 try {